nicolastoon/basketball-demo/README.md

 We’re looking for creativity, technical skill, and real basketball intuition.
 Feel free to explore, experiment, and show us your perspective.

 Questions?
-Reach out to us during the hackathon window.
+Reach out to us!